-- The plan must act on opportunities to improve consistency, if applicable; - The plan must distribute clinical practice guidelines and revisions to all practitioners who are likely to use them; and - As requested by the Department, the plan must submit to the Department a copy of any required clinical practice guidelines and make the plan's Chief Medical Office (or designee) available to discuss the coordination of clinical practice guidelines and clinical coverage policies.
+• As requested by the Department, the plan must submit to the Department a copy of any required clinical practice guidelines and make the plan's Chief Medical Office (or designee) available to discuss the coordination of clinical practice guidelines and clinical coverage policies.

-As mentioned above in Section III(C)(10), starting in Contract Year 1, Standard Plans and BH I/DD Tailored Plans must, respectively, meet the clinical practice guidelines required for Health Plan Accreditation and Health Plan Accreditation with LTSS distinction set forth by NCQA.
+As mentioned above in Section III(C)(10), starting in Contract Year 1, Standard Plans and Tailored Plans must, respectively, meet the clinical practice guidelines required for Health Plan Accreditation and Health Plan Accreditation with LTSS distinction set forth by NCQA.

-Additionally, for behavioral health services, Standard Plans and BH I/DD Tailored Plans are required to use the following behavioral health guidelines and tools at part of the plan's Utilization Management (UM) Program:
+Additionally, for behavioral health services, Standard Plans and Tailored Plans are required to use the following behavioral health guidelines and tools at part of the plan's Utilization Management (UM) Program:

-American Society for Addiction Medicine (ASAM) criteria for substance abuse services for medical necessity reviews for all populations except children ages 0 through 6.
-Plans must also use EPSDT criteria when evaluating requests for service for children;
+- American Society for Addiction Medicine (ASAM) criteria for substance use services for medical necessity reviews for all populations except children ages 0 through 6. - EPSDT criteria when evaluating requests for service for children; Plans must use either the Early Childhood Services Intensity Instrument (ECSII) or Children and Adolescents Needs and Strengths (CANS) for Infants, Toddlers and Pre-Schoolers to determine medical necessity for children ages 0 through 5 or another validated assessment tool with prior approval by the Department.

-Plans must use either the Early Childhood Services Intensity Instrument (ECSII) or Children and Adolescents Needs and Strengths (CANS) for Infants, Toddlers and Pre-Schoolers to determine medical necessity for children ages 0 through 5 or another validated assessment tool with prior approval by the Department.
-Standard Plans and BH I/DD Tailored Plans are required to disseminate the guidelines to all affected providers and, upon request, to enrollees and potential enrollees.
-Standard Plans and BH I/DD Tailored Plans will make decisions related to UM, beneficiary education and coverage of services consistent with these guidelines.
+Standard Plans and Tailored Plans are required to disseminate the guidelines to all affected providers and, upon request, to enrollees and potential enrollees.
+Standard Plans and Tailored Plans will make decisions related to UM, beneficiary education and coverage of services consistent with these guidelines.